Semicolons – Correct Use, Rules & Practice Sheet

 In serial/complex lists

-In writing, they whine when organising serial lists with complex items, especially when those items include commas.
+In writing, they whine when organizing serial lists with complex items, especially when those items include commas.
 They offer clarity by neatly separating each element.
 For instance, listing cities along with their states, like “Austin, Texas; Boston, Massachusetts; and Denver, Colorado,” becomes much clearer with semicolons, effortlessly guiding the reader through each distinct part of the list.

 Example